microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ## Exercise 2: Develop Hub

+Duration: 45 minutes.

-The Develop Hub in Azure Synapse helps you work on SQL scripts, notebooks, data flows and PowerBI reports.
+The Develop Hub in Azure Synapse helps you work on SQL scripts, notebooks, data flows, and PowerBI reports.
 It is part of Azure Synapse's unified experience for developing end-to-end analytics solutions.
 It significantly reduces project development time for BI and machine learning projects with a limitless analytics service that enables you to seamlessly apply intelligence over all your most important data and easily share data with just a few clicks.

-During the next couple of tasks you will have a chance to look at how to develop queries in Azure Synapse, using notebooks to run machine learning experiments and an AutoMl customer forecasting scenario.
+During the next couple of tasks, you will have a chance to look at how to develop queries in Azure Synapse, using notebooks to run machine learning experiments and an AutoMl customer forecasting scenario.

 ### Task 1: Running Queries against 30 Billion records

-In this task we will run queries against 30 Billion records and create some early charts to get a feeling of how the data looks.
+In this task, we will run queries against 30 Billion records and create some early charts to get a feeling of how the data looks.

 1. Select **Develop** in the various tabs available in the **Develop** hub workspace and discover the environment.